ashejim/C964/_build/html/_sources/task2_doc/task2_doc_a_and_b.md

 ### Resources and Costs

-Include an itemized list of all resources and costs:
+Include an itemized list of all resources and costs.
+Where possible, provide specific on the items, e.g., ‘PyCharm Professional Ed.
+2024.3.5.’

 - Itemize hardware costs.
 - Itemize software costs and include relevant version or licensing information.
 - Itemize estimated labor time and costs.
-- Itemize all estimated application costs, e.g., deployment, hosting, maintenance, etc.
+- Itemize all estimated application costs including the specific environment, e.g., deployment, hosting, maintenance, etc.